Snowboarding Sun Peaks In British Columbia, Canada

 After dog sledding, the shuttle bus was out of service so I took a scenic stroll via the valley trails rather than walking on the street back to the Village.
 I grabbed a quick pizza and went to my room to change into new under layers.
 I usually bring my own snowboard gear on my trips but since I was touring around wine country for a few days before Sun Peaks, I didn’t want to leave my gear in our van.
 Renting a snowboard and bindings at Sun Peaks was so much easier.
 Not to mention one less bag to check and pay for.
 Elevation Ski Bike & Board, a rental place, was right next door to my hotel.

 Once I got my gear I was able to do a quick warm-up run before meeting Nancy.
 I definitely needed it since I hadn’t gone snowboarding in a year.
 The conditions were great, the scenery was beautiful, and I loved how relatively quiet the mountain was even on a Saturday.

 Look how mellow that line is on a Saturday!

 With my snow crew from the Wine Institute of BC and Sun Peaks

-After my warm up run, Nancy met us at the bottom and I rode the gondola up with her.
+After my warm-up run, Nancy met us at the bottom and I rode the gondola up with her.
 She told me a bit about the history of Sun Peaks.
-At 72 years young, Nancy is still amazing on skis and I’m so honored to have done a lap with her.
+At 72 years young, Nancy is still amazing on skis and I’m so honoured to have done a lap with her.
 Besides being an Olympic legend, she also happens to be a senator for the Thompson-Okanagan-Kootenay region.
 Talk about legendary!